A vegan diet can be viewed as a reduced ingredient food list of vegetarianism.

 The desire to avoid all forms of animal exploitation is why vegans choose to forgo dairy and eggs — products that many vegetarians have no problem-consuming.

 tartrates, tannins and phenolics.
 These are all-natural and not harmful.
-However, the buying public like our wines to be clear and bright.
+However, the buying public like their organic wine to be clear and bright.

-Therefore, Vegan wines have no additive derived or made from animal products.
+Therefore, Vegan friendly wines have no additive derived or made from animal products.

 At Harris Organic all our additives are vegan friendly.
 They are additives made from vegetables or are mineral-based additives.

-Most wines, if left long enough, will self-stabilize and self-fine.
+Most dairy free wines, if left long enough, will self-stabilize and self-fine.
 However, traditionally producers have used a variety of aids called ‘fining agents’ to help the process along.

 Fining agents help precipitate out these haze-inducing molecules.
 They coagulate around the fining agent, creating fewer but larger particles, which can then be more easily removed.

-At Harris Organic Wine and Spirits you can happily enjoy dairy free wines, vegan friendly wines and organic vegan alcohol spirits produced on the only certified organic block of land in Perth and know that they are not hurting any animals.
+At Harris Organic Wine and Spirits, vegan alcohol, you can happily enjoy dairy free wines, vegan friendly wines and organic vegan alcohol spirits produced on the only certified organic block of land in Perth and know that they are not hurting any animals.
 We are making

-organic vegan wines including organic chardonnay, verdehlo, syrah, malbec. dessert wines and vegan chenin blanc as good food and wine for vegans.
+certified vegan wines including vegan chardonnay, verdehlo, vegan syrah, malbec. dessert wines and vegan chenin blanc as good food and wine for vegans.